ftryyln/hotel-booking-ddd-microservices/docs/solid-ddd-analysis.md

 ## 🎯 Conclusion

-Project ini adalah **contoh yang sangat baik** dari implementasi SOLID principles dan DDD patterns dalam Go microservices.
+This project is an **excellent example** of implementing SOLID principles and DDD patterns in Go microservices.

 **Key Strengths:**
 - ✅ Clean Architecture